projectriff/projectriff.io/docs/v0.4/getting-started/docker-for-mac.md

 64
 ```

-> Note that unlike Knative, the Core runtime will not scale deployments down to zero.
+> NOTE: unlike Knative, the Core runtime will not scale deployments down to zero.

 ## cleanup